-- 3.20 Environmental Impact Assessment (EIA) is a method for ensuring that the likely effects of new development on the environment are fully understood and taken into account before consent is given for the development to proceed. - 3.21 The Environmental Statement (ES) produced as part of an environmental impact assessment, brings together in a single document or series of documents information about a proposed development and its effects on the environment. - 3.22 In most cases it will fall to the Council to determine if the application is an EIA application.
+- 3.21 The Environmental Statement (ES) produced as part of an environmental impact assessment, brings together in a single document or series of documents information about a proposed development and its effects on the environment. - 3.22 In most cases it will fall to the Council to determine if the application is an EIA application.
 It should be noted that if an application is an EIA application it cannot be processed until the ES is received.
 When a developer submits an ES in support of a planning application, the Council will publish a notice of its receipt in a local newspaper and indicate where it may be purchased and the address of the Council Office where it may be inspected.
 The Council will also allow 4 weeks from the date the notice is first published for representation to be made.